lsst-dm/dmtn-094/index.rst

 <#identity-token-claims>`__.
 The token proxy, through the `token issuer <#token-issuer>`__
 component, will then reissue the token with the same claims but with a 24-hour lifetime.

-The portal will have access to that token, and setup it's own user session based on the information in the token, and may setup per-user clients, configured with that token, for future execution of requests to the API aspect.
+The portal will be passed that token in an HTTP request header.
+It can use the information in the token to customize its behavior.
+It passes that token in requests to the API aspect as an OAuth 2.0 Bearer token via the HTTP ``Authorization`` header, according to the OAuth 2.0

-When calls are made to API Aspect, the access token is passed as an OAuth 2.0 Bearer token in the HTTP ``Authorization`` header, according to the OAuth 2.0 Specification:
+Specification:

    ``Authorization: Bearer [TOKEN]``